 By intentionally limiting the time in bed and inducing mild sleep deprivation, two things happen:

-This eventually translates to a change in mindset, where going to bed is no longer associated with a battle to fall asleep 4.
+This eventually helps to change your mindset, creating a positive association between bed and sleep, where going to bed is no longer associated with a battle to fall asleep.4

-The steps to getting started with sleep restriction therapy usually follow this sequence:
+The steps to getting started with sleep restriction therapy usually follow the sequence below.

 A clinical interview will be conducted to see if sleep restriction therapy can help you.

-Based on this information, the therapist will set the total time permitted in bed (typically the average time you are actually asleep and no less than 5 hours per night to prevent excess fatigue 2.
+Based on this information, your therapist will set the total time permitted in bed (typically the average time you are actually asleep and no less than 5 hours per night to prevent excess fatigue.2

 The times of the day that are set, for going to and getting out of bed, depend on the type of insomnia that you exhibit: